 The previous episode signaled that we were in the endgame of Season 4 by raising multiple mortal threats against Tony Soprano.
-“Calling All Cars” continues to escalate some of this tension – but not to the degree that we would traditionally expect a dramatic series to do.
+“Calling All Cars” continues to escalate some of this tension—but not to the degree that we would traditionally expect in TV drama series.
 The friction between NJ and NY over the HUD profits is growing.
-Vic the Appraiser gets the worst of it right now, but Johnny Sac hints to Paulie that Tony might have to be whacked over the issue.
+Though it is Vic the Appraiser gets the worst of it right now, Johnny Sac hints to Paulie that Tony might have to be whacked over the issue.
 Tony hopes that a meeting with Little Carmine may ease the stalemate with Carmine Sr. But the primary focus in this hour is not on these external tensions; it is on Tony’s internal anxieties.
 The episode opens with a surreal dream sequence, one that alludes to several things that are eating at Tony, including his dalliance with Svetlana, Gloria’s suicide, Ralph’s murder and Carmela’s increasing self-determination.
 In the following scene, Tony expresses to Dr. Melfi his dissatisfaction with the way his psychotherapy has been—or has not been—progressing.
 He is still having nutty dreams that he can’t figure out or control.
 And he still cannot exercise any impulse control, which is leading him to commit mistakes at work (i.e. the unsanctioned murder of Ralph Cifaretto).
 He is angry and frustrated, and wants to take a time-out from therapy.

 Valerie Palmer-Mehta, in her essay “Disciplining the Masculine,” describes Janice as being in “full feminine masquerade” in this episode.
 Jan pretends to be matronly and caring but she has a devious, self-serving plan up her sleeve.
-She knows that Little Bobby and Sophia are struggling with their mother’s death (mainly because she saw them freak out at the phony séance that AJ conducted).
-She capitalizes on the children’s pain to draw Bobby closer to her.
+She knows that Little Bobby and Sophia are struggling with their mother’s death (mainly because she saw them freak out at the phony séance that AJ conducted), and she capitalizes on the children’s pain to draw Bobby closer to her.
 She instant-messages Little Bobby and Sophia with the user-name Vlad666.
-When the kids ask who she is, she gives the mysterious and frightening reply, “Rising Damp.”
+When the kids ask who it is that they’re conversing with, she gives the mysterious and frightening reply, “Rising Damp.”
 Jan then leads them to the Ouija board.
-(Throughout the seasons, Janice and AJ seem to be the truest inheritors of Livia Soprano’s cruelty and callousness, and their parallel use of the Ouija board here solidifies this similarity between them.)
-After sending the kids into a state of terror, she sits and waits for Bobby’s inevitable phone call for aid.
+(Throughout the seasons, Janice and AJ have seemed to be the truest inheritors of Livia Soprano’s cruelty and callousness, and their parallel use of the Ouija board here solidifies this similarity between them.)
+After sending the kids into a state of terror, Janice sits and waits for Bobby’s inevitable phone call for aid.
 When she comes over to Bobby’s house to help, she sensibly tells him, “The dead have nothing to say to us.”
 She suggests that they reheat Karen’s last ziti, and Bobby quietly assents while a tear runs down his cheek.
 Janice has definitively replaced Karen.
 The Queen is dead; long live the Queen.

 Tony has absorbed Svetlana’s excellent interpretation of his cowardice, and it has shamed him, and his solution is to look for aspects of weakness in himself and get rid of them by cutting off the treatment that exposes this vulnerability.
 Kinda like shooting the messenger.
 Not the operation that’s needed, but the one he would inevitably choose, like ordering the destruction of the painting of his beloved dead horse so he won’t have to see it.

-Others have a different interpretation why Tony ends his long-running relationship with Melfi.
+Others have a different interpretation of why Tony ends his long-running relationship with Melfi.
 Judith Shulevitz, also at Slate.com, notes that in the first therapy session of the hour, Tony almost lets it slip to Dr. Melfi that he committed murder (of Ralph); he may be walking away from treatment now in order to prevent himself from saying too much to his therapist.
-Some viewers think he walks away because of genuine frustration, while some say Melfi is getting axed because she has become less of an important character over time, and some believe that it’s just another plot-twist.
+Some viewers think he walks away because of genuine frustration, while some said Chase was preparing to give Melfi the axe because she had become less of an important character over time.
+Some viewers found the scene to just be another plot-twist.
 Whatever the reason, Tony is done.
 Doctor Melfi stands up to shake his hand.
 Tony kisses her gently on the cheek and walks out.